 Snape almost laughed but hid his amusement with long practice.
 "Oh, I'm certain of that so they will be 'horrified' by my sudden appearance."

 "Oh, aye...that they will be!"
-The two shared a moment of merriment then Hagrid changed the subject and took on a grimmer expression.
+The two shared a moment of merriment before Hagrid sighed and continued in a more grimmer vein.
 "I fear our hidden enemy will na wait much longer to make his move."

 Snape's lips tightened.
 "That is something I hope we can now take care of.
 Have your elders tested the spell they wish to use?"

-Hagrid's eyes were like flint when he answered.
-"Aye...nasty bit of business it was too but they are certain it will do what we want it too.
-All that's required is to set the trap and be done with the foul thing once and for all."
+Hagrid's eyes were like flint.
+"Aye...nasty bit of business it is too.
+They are fairly certain it will do the job.
+Now all that be necessary is set the trap and we'll finally be done with the foul thing."

-"Good!
-You give the word through Wine when you want to do this.
-I'll be ready and insure Harry is informed as well," Snape said with cold satisfaction.
+"Excellent.
+Send word through Wine when you're ready and I'll insure Harry is notified as well," Snape said with cold satisfaction.

-"It twill be within a few days...after the moon wanes," Hagrid told him.
-"Get plenty of rest until then."
+"It twill be within a few days...after the moon wanes," Hagrid told him then set off for the castle again.
+When they reached the massive doors, Hagrid pulled the nearest door open.
+"Get plenty of rest until we meet again, soir."

 "I will.
 Until later..."
-Snape nodded then broke away from Hagrid to head for the main doors while the half giant turned and strode briskly away down the hill toward his cabin.
+Snape nodded then stepped past the half giant and walked down the hall while Hagrid released the door then headed briskly back to his cabin.
+He wouldn't be attending breakfast this morning.
 He had preparations to make.

-He was halfway to the hidden staircase when Professor McGonagall appeared coming from the opposite direction.
+He grimaced, concern filling his mind.
+This should be less painful not more.
+I'll have to check it when I'm done with the headmaster.
+He was halfway to the hidden staircase that led to Dumbledore's office when Professor McGonagall appeared coming from the opposite direction.

 "Severus!"
 She exclaimed, hurrying to his side.
 "When did you get here?"

-"Just now, Minerva.
+"Just moments ago, Minerva.
 I thought to report to Albus before going to lie down for a bit."

 "No...I took care of my hurts.
 They just need time to heal," Snape hurriedly demurred.
 He did not want to see Madame Pomfrey.
 He turned to the gargoyle and said, "Cadbury!"
 The statue immediately leaped to one side and the stairs wound their way into view.